araobp/tower/README.md

 # Sensor tower

-This is a sensor tower like a broadcasting tower:
+This is a sensor tower for IoT:

 - Wireless IoT
 - AI camera